MohamadAlkhaled/h-gskolaproject/README.md

 The project aims to implement a new feature that will improve the overall user experience.
 The new feature will work by allowing users to interact with the application in a more intuitive way.
 The project will have the following features:

+# running unit test
+you can ru  the unit test by typing  in command line.

+-ptyhon test.py in command line.